 But be prepared for the odd outbreak of cheap, vulgar British humour!

 Kim Stallwood is an independent scholar and author on animal rights.
-For almost 40 years he has demonstrated personal commitment and professional experience in leadership positions with some of the world’s foremost animal advocacy organisations in the U.K. and U.S.A.
+His book, Growl: Life Lessons, Hard Truths, and Bold Strategies from an Animal Advocate, is published by Lantern Books in 2014.
+Since 1974, he demonstrated personal commitment and professional experience in leadership positions with some of the world’s foremost animal advocacy organisations in the U.K. and U.S.A.
 This includes Compassion In World Farming, British Union for the Abolition of Vivisection, People for the Ethical Treatment of Animals, and The Animals' Agenda magazine.
 He co-founded the Animals and Society Institute in 2005.
 He is ASI’s European Director.
-He is also Executive Director of Minding Animals International.
+He is also (volunteer) Executive Director of Minding Animals International.
 His client organisations include CIWF, GREY2K USA Worldwide, and League Against Cruel Sports.
 He became a vegetarian in 1974 after working in a chicken slaughterhouse.
 He has been a vegan since 1976.
-He holds dual citizenship in the U.K. and U.S. His book, Growl: Life Lessons, Hard Truths, and Bold Strategies from an Animal Adocate, will be published by Lantern Books in 2014.
+He holds dual citizenship in the U.K. and U.S.